Asia Media Forum Backs Ethical Journalism

 Building on the network of independent press councils launched by the 2nd Bali Media Forum, the meeting agrees to launch as a priority an Alliance of Press Councils for the Asia Pacific region, which will establish a common standard for independent regulation of journalism across all media platforms.

-The Alliance will support on-going media reform processes and creation of interim media councils in Myanmar and Timor Leste as well as promoting discussion in countries where no viable form of media self-regulation exists.
+The Alliance will support ongoing media reform processes and the creation of interim media councils in Myanmar and Timor Leste as well as promoting discussion in countries where no viable form of media self-regulation exists.

 The Forum further agrees that the organisers should: